Are you planning a vacation to New Zealand? Here is why you should add a unique place to your list – the Coromandel Peninsula!

 If you’re a sucker for adrenaline, what could be better than exploring The Coromandel roads and landmarks on a Harley Davidson?

-If you choose to have this unique adventure, you will start from Aukland and go see the spectacular Pacific Coast Highway around the Coromandel Peninsula, Hauraki Gulf, Coromandel Town, Kautounu, Whitianga, The Lost Springs, Coroglen Pub, Tairua, Thames and then you will be transported back from Coromandel to Auckland.
+If you choose this unique adventure, you will start from Auckland and go see the spectacular Pacific Coast Highway around the Coromandel Peninsula, Hauraki Gulf, Coromandel, Kautounu, Whitianga, The Lost Springs, Coroglen Pub, Tairua, Thames and then you will be transported back from Coromandel to Auckland.

 PRICE: $650 NZD.
 Check the updated prices for Coromandel tours here

 NOTE: The tour can also be started from Tauranga, Thames or Waihi.
 Included: helmet, jacket and gloves, lunch, entry to Lost Springs.